plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 ## Project Overview

-For this project, I use a dataset that contains information about 1436 Toyota Corolla Cars in order to predict their prices.
+For this project, a dataset that contains information about 1436 Toyota Corolla Cars is used.

+The aim of the project is to find the best model to predict car prices.

-The analysis includes data cleaning, data visualization, feature engineering, linear modeling, nonlinear modeling and a wide range of statistical and ML algorithms to gain insights about the behaviour of the employed models.
+The analysis includes data cleaning, data visualization, feature engineering, statistical modeling, linear modeling and machine learning in order make accurate predictions of car prices.

+Multiple models are constructed based on standard textbook statistical and mathematical techniques.

+Instead of just presenting "the single best model", the analysis presents findings from multiple traditional and state-of-the-art models that serve as robustness checks for the most optimal model.

+Essentially, as it can been seen in the code the modeling logic is to start simple and build stepwise better (and perhaps more complicated) methods in order to arrive to the optimal result.
+This logic gives the reader not only a better sense in the coding workflow but also depicts the intuition behind the choices taken during the project.

-The analysis is performed in Python.
+The analysis is performed in Python programming language.
+The IDE used is Visual Studio Code.

 ## Data
-A single dataset that is used for the analysis.
+A single dataset  is used for the analysis.
 The dataset can be found on: https://www.kaggle.com/datasets/klkwak/toyotacorollacsv/data

 The dataset includes information regarding the prices and multiple features of 1436 Toyota Corolla Cars.

 Here is the list of the variables that can be found in the raw dataset: